kirokuan/jekyll/_posts/2019-06-30-debug-for-open-redis-connection-memory-leakage.md

 I used some redis command to identify the problem is not about dataset storage.

 It's about the `client-ouput-buffer`.
 In that case, if we hosted Redis by ourselves, we can just configure it to close the connection when it come to hard-limit, the connection will be closed forcefully.
+There are some metrials indicating that if we use some redis command like `keys`, `smsmebers`...etc, which generate large output.
+But after reviewing the application code, there is no sign of it, and it didn't happen before.
+So it may not be that case.

 Finally I went to the node, I use